St. Paul's Episcopal Church (Medina, Ohio)

 St. Paul's Episcopal Church is a historic Episcopal parish in Medina, Ohio, United States.
 Formed in the 1810s as Medina's first church, it worships in a high Gothic Revival church building constructed in the 1880s, which has been named a historic site.

+In 2018, the church reported 561 members; in 2023, it reported 474 members.
+No membership statistics were reported in 2024 national parochial reports.
+Plate and pledge financial support reported by the church in 2023 was $265,819.
+Average Sunday Attendance (ASA) reported in 2024 was 76 persons.
+This was a relative decrease on ASA of 105 in 2015.

 Parish history

 The first preacher in Medina Township was an Episcopal priest, R. Searle, who arrived from Connecticut in 1817; his first recorded sermon in the township was preached at the house of Zenas Hamilton on 11 March of that year.
-Before long, Searle organized a parish dedicated to St. Paul, and the first church building was constructed on 10 April; because of the scarcity of resources, this building was used for a time as a union church by both the Episcopalians and the Congregationalists.
+Searle organized a parish dedicated to St. Paul, and the first church building was constructed on 10 April; because of the scarcity of resources, this building was used for a time as a union church by both the Episcopalians and the Congregationalists.
 As Medina increased in population, the place of worship was moved there from its original remote location.
 During their earliest years in Medina, the parishioners worshipped in the courthouse; this condition endured until the construction of a frame church building, which was completed in an uncertain year during the episcopacy of Bishop McIlvaine.
 In the 1880s, the church decided to construct a replacement structure; it was consecrated in 1887, three years after construction was completed.